 - High-quality stainless steel is very durable which makes it resistant to the temporal wear and tear effects of corrosion and rust.
 Another added benefit of its heightened durability is good tensile strength that enables stainless steel to be resistant to leaching its elements into food during the cooking or baking process.

 - Premium quality stainless steel usually has about 18% to 20% chromium which reinforces its resistance to corrosion.
 For nickel, anything more than 8% to 10% in the composition of stainless steel will make it possibly leach into your food.
 Conversely, anything less than 8% to 10% will make the stainless steel susceptible to corrosion and rust.
 You can get most of this information regarding the composite percentage make-up of each metal alloy in stainless from the manufacturers and retailers.

-- Stainless steel is usually made according to grades which are dependant on the differing compositions of alloys within the steel.
-The most widely acknowledged best and effective grade for cookware is grade 304 due to its high value and resistance to corrosion.
+- Stainless steel is usually made according to grades which are dependent on the differing compositions of alloys within the steel.
+The most widely acknowledged best and most effective grade for cookware is grade 304 due to its high value and resistance to corrosion.

 These are some of the basic characteristics of stainless steel cookware that make it suitable for use in the oven.
 However, in order to sway your opinion even further towards using it in your oven, I decided to compile a list of things that give stainless steel an advantage over other cookware alternatives.
 These advantages clearly demonstrate why stainless steel has become the dominant material in the cookware market.

 Advantages of Using Stainless Steel Cookware in Ovens